Magento issue diagnosis for dummies

 2. Replicate the issue

 The next step is to try and replicate the issue on your own machine.
 Use whatever information you received about the issue and see if you can re-create it on your own.
-If you can show it to a developer then they can fix it and you can even check it quickly once they apply a fix.
+If you can show it to a developer then they can fix it and you can even check it

 If possible, try different browsers and different machines and/or even have a colleague check it out for you.
 If you cannot see or re-create an issue then it becomes very difficult to explain or fix that issue.